xhulja14/Balkan-Flavors/README.md

 * The project is created for all people who have interest on cooking and want to explore more ways on preparing their meals.
 * The website needs to be attractive and interactive providing an good User Experience to everyone who will use this site.
 * I want to offer access for the users to register and be part of this site by sharing their own recipes.
+* For making this project functional i put into practice the skills learned during the course.

 ## User Goals: